Last Updated on: by

 - Cytoplasmic streaming is important for positioning chloroplasts close to the plasma membrane to optimize photosynthesis and for distributing nutrients through the entire cell.
 In some cells, such as mouse oocytes, cytoplasmic streaming is expected to have a role in the formation of cellular sub-compartments and in organelle positioning as well.

 - Cytoplasmic Inheritance: The cytoplasm plays hosts to two organelles that contain their own genomes – the chloroplast and mitochondria.
 These organelles are inherited directly from the mother through the oocyte and therefore constitute genes that are inherited outside the nucleus.
-These organelles replicate independent of the nucleus and respond to the needs of the cell.
+These organelles replicate independently of the nucleus and respond to the needs of the cell.

 - Verma, P. S., & Agrawal, V. K. (2006).
 Cell Biology, Genetics, Molecular Biology, Evolution & Ecology (1 ed.).
 S .Chand and company Ltd.